Trust-based AI Implementation Partner

 AI workflows must be designed for capability and operating cost.

-AI cost should be considered per workflow, not only per tool.
-A controlled pilot should measure usage, effort reduction, response quality and cost impact before a company expands the system.
+AI cost should be reviewed per workflow, not only per tool.
+A controlled pilot should make usage, review effort, quality and cost impact visible before scope expands.

 01

-Not every task needs the highest level of AI capability.
+Not every task needs the same level of AI capability.

 02